jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

 1. Start the JBoss EAP server by typing the following:

-        For Linux:   EAP_HOME/bin/domain.sh
+        For Linux:   EAP7_HOME/bin/domain.sh
-        For Windows: EAP_HOME\bin\domain.bat
+        For Windows: EAP7_HOME\bin\domain.bat
-2. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing EAP_HOME with the path to your server.
+2. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing EAP7_HOME with the path to your server.

-        For Linux: EAP_HOME/bin/jboss-cli.sh --connect --file=remove-configuration.cli
+        For Linux: EAP7_HOME/bin/jboss-cli.sh --connect --file=remove-configuration.cli
-        For Windows: EAP_HOME\bin\jboss-cli.bat --connect --file=remove-configuration.cli
+        For Windows: EAP7_HOME\bin\jboss-cli.bat --connect --file=remove-configuration.cli
 This script removes the server configuration that was done by the `install-domain.cli` script.
 You should see the following result following the script commands:

         The batch executed successfully.